VVestin/MistyJSLesson/content.md

 # JavaScript on the server?!
 --

-- Yeah, you can do that!
-A popular way is with Node.js --

-- Node is a JS runtime using the Chrome V8 engine
+- Node.js
 --

-- Still JS, but with a different runtime environment --
+- JS Runtimes and Engines
+--

 - This might be how we write code on the Misty?